richardpizem-ctrl/SIRIUS-LOCAL-AI-ALFA/STYLEGUIDE.md

 /ui
 /email

-Každý priečinok obsahuje:
+Each folder contains:

 init.py

-hlavný modul

-pomocné utility (ak sú potrebné)
+main module

+helper utilities (if needed)

-4. Dĺžka funkcií
+4. Function Length
-ideálna dĺžka: 5–25 riadkov
+ideal length: 5–25 lines

-maximum: 50 riadkov
+maximum: 50 lines

-ak funkcia rastie → rozdeliť na menšie
+if a function grows too large, split it into smaller parts

-5. Komentáre
+5. Comments
-komentáre len tam, kde sú potrebné

-komentár vysvetľuje prečo, nie čo

-Zlé:
+comments only where necessary

+comments explain why, not what

+Bad:
-i = 0  # nastav i na nulu
+i = 0  # set i to zero

-Dobré:
+Good:

-resetuje index pre nový workflow krok i = 0
+reset index for a new workflow step i = 0

-6. Chybové hlásenia
+6. Error Messages
-musia byť jasné, stručné a informatívne

-nikdy nesmú byť agresívne alebo nejasné

-vždy musia obsahovať dôvod + odporúčanie

-Príklad:
+must be clear, concise, and informative

+never aggressive or vague

+must include a reason + recommendation

+Example:
 Invalid path: C:/root
 This operation is blocked for safety reasons.

-7. Bezpečnostné pravidlá v kóde žiadna operácia nesmie obísť potvrdenie používateľa

-všetky operácie so súbormi musia byť validované

-žiadne priame mazanie bez dvojitého potvrdenia

-žiadne sieťové operácie v žiadnom module
+7. Security Rules in Code
+no operation may bypass user confirmation

+all file operations must be validated

+no direct deletion without double confirmation

+no network operations in any module

-8. Testovanie
+8. Testing
-Každý modul musí mať:

-základné testy

-testy chybových stavov

-testy bezpečnostných obmedzení

-testy validácie vstupov
+Every module must include:

+basic tests

+error‑state tests

+security‑constraint tests

+input‑validation tests

-9. Logovanie
+9. Logging
-logy musia byť stručné a technické

-žiadne citlivé údaje
+logs must be concise and technical

+no sensitive data

-formát: [MODULE] action – status
+format: [MODULE] action – status

-Príklad:
+Example:
 [FS-AGENT] move_file – confirmed

-10. Formátovanie
+10. Formatting
-odsadenie: 4 medzery
+indentation: 4 spaces

-max šírka riadku: 100 znakov
+max line width: 100 characters

-prázdny riadok medzi logickými blokmi
+blank line between logical blocks

-žiadne trailing spaces
+no trailing spaces

-11. Stav dokumentu
+11. Document Status
-Aktuálna verzia: ALFA
+Current version: ALPHA